 All of it set me on the path to the second half of my life.

-And during the summer of 2014, I had heart surgery.
+During the summer of 2014, I had heart surgery.
 Unexpectedly, a defibrillator was needed to stop and restart my heart.
-After this literal ‘reboot’, I felt utterly different.
-I knew some profound shift had happened.
+After this literal ‘reboot’, I felt different.

 My work is about helping you come home to yourself.

 Self-doubt holds us back from being our fully expressed selves.
 It culls our spirit and wraps us in defeat.
 But it is a very logical and understandable response to psychological risk.